wess/stim/docs/Contributing.md

 - **Clear examples**: Show actual code, not just descriptions
 - **Complete coverage**: Document all public APIs and features
-- **User-focused**: Write for developers using Spark, not just contributors
+- **User-focused**: Write for developers using Stim, not just contributors
 - **Up-to-date**: Update docs with code changes

 ### Documentation Types